-Overall withdrawal = 25/100 = 25%
+Overall withdrawal = 25 /100 = 25%

-54. Our PIs however are designed to differentiate between those who complete and achieve the qualification they were aiming for and those who complete but with a lesser level of success.
+- 54. Our PIs however are designed to differentiate between those who complete and achieve the qualification they were aiming for and those who complete but with a lesser level of success. - 55.
+Our performance indicator (PI) guidance notes for 2021-22 can be found at: College Performance Indicator Guidance notes for 2021-22 - 56.
+Our 2021-22 PIs include the following outcomes for those completing their programmes of study. - 07 Completed programme/course, student assessed but not successful. - 08 Completed programme/course, student assessed and successful. - 14 Completed programme student not assessed as programme is not designed to be assessed.

-- 55. Our performance indicator (PI) guidance notes for 2020-21 can be found at: College Performance Indicator Guidance notes for 2020-21 - 56.
-Our 2020-21 PIs include the following outcomes for those completing their programmes of study. - 07 Completed programme/course, student assessed but not successful. - 08 Completed programme/course, student assessed and successful. - 14 Completed programme student not assessed as programme is not designed to be assessed. - 17 Student has progressed to next year but did not gain 70 per cent of the credits undertaken. - 18 Student has progressed to next year and has achieved 70 per cent of the credits undertaken. - 20 Student has achieved 70 per cent of the credits undertaken but has chosen not to progress onto the next year. - 22 Student completed first year of an HND but has chosen to leave with an HNC. - 25 Student is on an interim year of a multi-year VQ programme and is on track and is still participating in the college programme. - 50 Deferred student returning next session to complete units in subsequent academic year.
-(Introduced in COVID year 2020-21) - 52 Deferred student deemed eligible to progress to the next level of study without successful completion of unfinished units of course.
+- 17 Student has progressed to next year but did not gain 70 per cent of the credits undertaken. - 18 Student has progressed to next year and has achieved 70 per cent of the credits undertaken. - 20 Student has achieved 70 per cent of the credits undertaken but has chosen not to progress onto the next year. - 22 Student completed first year of an HND but has chosen to leave with an HNC. - 25 Student is on an interim year of a multi-year VQ programme and is on track and is still participating in the college programme. - 52 Deferred student deemed eligible to progress to the next level of study without successful completion of unfinished units of course.
 (Introduced in COVID year 2020-21) - 57.
-If a student has their result coded as 07 or 17 above they are considered to have completed with partial success.
-These students may have passed all but one unit or no units but they are still likely to have gained some benefit from completing their studies. - 58.
+If a student has their result coded as 07 or 17 above, they are considered to have completed with partial success.
+These students may have passed all but one unit or no units, but they are still likely to have gained some benefit from completing their studies. - 58.
 In our computing example 20 students have been coded as either codes 07 or 17 and therefore are considered to have completed with partial success.

+'''

 Completed: Partial success = 20 / 100 = 20%

+'''

-- 59. We have already established that our early withdrawal rate was 10 per cent our further withdrawal rate 15 per cent and now our completed: Partial Success rate 20 per cent. - 60.
+- ^{59.} We have already established that our early withdrawal rate was 10 per cent our further withdrawal rate 15 per cent and now our completed: Partial Success rate 20 per cent. - 60.
 This would of course mean that 55 of the initial 100 enrolments gained the qualification they aimed for: